Enter your email below to help retrieve your password.

 Due to a change in its mission, the MetLife Foundation will no longer support the Partners in Arts Education Grant Program.
 The last grants were awarded in September 2013.
 MetLife’s new corporate leadership has directed the foundation to devote its resources to “financial inclusion,” providing financial knowledge, tools and support to underserved communities in Asia, Europe, Latin America, the Middle East, and the United States. https://www.metlife.com/metlife-foundation/index.html

 Thanks to MetLife Foundation’s support, between 2005 and 2013, the National Guild awarded approximately $1.9 million in grants to 51 member organizations and trained more than 470 arts education leaders in effective partnership practices.
 Grantees provided sustained, sequential arts instruction to 82,000 students in 705 public schools, through programs led by 1,300 teachers and 400 teaching artists.

 While the National Guild is unable to continue to fund arts-in-education partnerships at this time, we are exploring how best to continue our support of this important work.
 As we consider how best to move forward, we welcome your input and suggestions.
-Please contact Ken Cole at email@example.com.
+Please contact James Horton at firstname.lastname@example.org.

 We also encourage you to avail yourself of the following resources: